AynalemN/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. I can only go one way.
 I've not got a reverse gear - a function that prints a string, in reverse, followed by a new line.
 5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes - a function that reverses a string.
 6. Half the lies they tell about me aren't true - a function that prints every other character of a string, starting with the first character, followed by a new line.
+7. Winning is only half of it.
+Having fun is the other half - a function that prints the second half of a string, followed by a new line.
+* If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2.